jstitch/MambuPy/docs/source/index.rst

 You must configure your local MambuPy environment first so you can correctly use this module.

-Look at :ref:`MambuPy.mambuconfig` for more information.
+Look at :py:mod:`MambuPy.mambuconfig` for more information.

 Work in progress
 ----------------